jstz-dev/jstz/docs/index.md

 # 👨‍⚖️ `jstz`

-`jstz` (pronouced 'justice') is a JavaScript server runtime for Tezos 2.0 with a great developer experience.
+`jstz` (pronounced 'justice') is a JavaScript server runtime powered by Tezos Smart Optimistic Rollups with a great developer experience.
 It is built on [Boa](https://boajs.dev/) and [Rust](https://www.rust-lang.org/).

 `jstz` is free and open source software under the [MIT license](https://github.com/trilitech/jstz/blob/main/LICENSE).